 It is common practice to use the lowest-strength topical steroid which clears the flare-up.
 So, for example, hydrocortisone 1% is often used, especially when treating children.
 This often works well.
 If there is no improvement after 3-7 days, a stronger topical steroid is usually then prescribed.
-For severe flare-ups a stronger topical steroid may be prescribed from the outset.
+For severe flare-ups a very strong topical steroid may be prescribed from the outset.

 Sometimes two or more preparations of different strengths are used at the same time.
-For example, a mild steroid for the face and a moderately strong steroid for patches of eczema on the thicker skin of the arms or legs.
+For example, a mild steroid for the face and a moderately strong steroid for eczema on the thicker skin of the arms or legs.
 A very strong topical steroid is often needed for eczema on the palms and soles of the feet of adults because these areas have thick skin.

 Many people with eczema require a course of topical steroids every now and then to clear a flare-up.
 The frequency of flare-ups and the number of times a course of topical steroids is needed vary greatly from person to person.

 After you finish a course of topical steroid, continue to use moisturisers (emollients) every day to help prevent a further flare-up.
 See the separate leaflet called Moisturisers for Eczema (Emollients) for more details.

 Short bursts of high-strength steroid as an alternative

 For adults, a short course (usually three days) of a strong topical steroid may be an option to treat a mild-to-moderate flare-up of eczema.
 A strong topical steroid often works quicker than a mild one.
 (This is in contrast to the traditional method of using the lowest strength wherever possible.
 However, studies have shown that using a high strength for a short period can be more convenient and is thought to be safe.)